RELC 2057: Christian Theologies of Liberation

 "Liberation theology" refers to recent Christian perspectives that connect theological and political inquiry.
-Specifically, authors attempt to link theological reflection on God, Jesus of Nazareth, human beings, creation, the Holy Spirit, and Christian ethics with normative analyses of race, sex and gender, economic in/justice, poverty, and human rights.
+Specifically, authors attempt to link theological reflection on God, Jesus of Nazareth, human beings, creation, the Holy Spirit, and Christian ethics with normative analyses of race, sex and gender, economic in/justice, poverty, sexuality, post-colonialism, and human rights.
 In this class we'll read from some landmark texts by liberation theologians and will analyze and discuss the theological and political arguments advanced therein.
 While there is an emphasis on liberation theologies from the Americas (Black theology, feminist theology, and Latin American liberation theology are the three major sections of the course), we will also consider works from other parts of the world.
 Among the authors we will read are James Cone, Delores Williams, Gustavo Gutierrez, Serene Jones, Leonardo Boff, Marcella-Althaus Reid, and Mercy Amba Oduyoye.
 Students will be evaluated in light of in-class discussion and by way of a take-home final exam.

 Kevin Hart, Professor